Orpheus-AI/Zeus-SN18-Aurora/README.md

 ### api.py

 The API fetches the latest available ERA5 data and uses it to generate predictions.
-These predictions are cached such that it can be queried with the \query endpoint.
+These predictions are cached such that it can be queried with the /query endpoint.
 The data is refreshed every 6 hours with the latest ERA5 data to generate new predictions.